Recommendations for climbers in Mallorca

 Best Area for Sports Climbers (4 to 6a): Cala Magraner

 For those new to the sport that are looking for well bolted climbs in a stunning location you must visit Cala Magraner (65 routes from grade 3 upwards).
 This sea cove is a beautiful sun trap.
 Your belayer will have the waves lapping at their feet for some of the routes.
-It is over on the East where it’s hot with well bolted climbs, a perfect winter venue.
+It is over on the East where it’s hot with well bolted climbs, a perfect winter venue (Not good on hot days, can be crowded).

 Best area for Sports Climbers (6b upwards): Sa Gubia